 Install Rainmeter

 Installing Rainmeter is as simple as installing any program on a Windows PC.
 Download the Rainmeter setup file from the download link above and double-click on it once downloaded to launch the installer.
 You can choose to do a standard install or a portable install, in which case everything will be installed in a single folder.
-If you’re not planning on taking your entire Rainmeter set up along with you on a flash drive, it is best to do a standard install.
-Once it is installed, check the box in the installer window next to Run Rainmeter, then click Finish.
+If you’re not planning on taking your entire Rainmeter set up with you on a flash drive, it is best to do a standard install.
+Once installed, check the box in the installer window next to Run Rainmeter, then click Finish.

 Rainmeter Terminology

-Now that you have it installed, you’ll see some stuff pop up on your desktop, similar to the screenshot above.
+Now that you have it installed, you’ll see some stuff on your desktop, similar to the screenshot above.
 Before you start, it is best to learn the Rainmeter terminology.
 Luckily there is not a lot of it but it can still get a bit confusing.
 So here’s a quick summary of what these terms are.

 • Skins: Usually, one would imagine skins refer to how a Rainmeter widget looks like. but that’s not the case here.
 The term “skin” refers to what the widget is rather than what it looks like.
 They’re small apps that live on your desktop but underneath your Windows.
 So skins are basically what we call “Widgets”.